Cyber1012/helper-bot-testing/README.md

-# helper-bot
+# Helper Bot Website

-A website for HelperBot.
+A website about Helper Bot.
+This website is a guide, info, commands and more for the Helper Bot on the Discord server(https://discord.gg/9TPbfzp) for the New Castle chapter(https://community.codecademy.com/newcastle/) on Codecademy.